satendra-dhillon/texttile-co/README.md

 11) To chek the in-out timing of the employees , agiain got to the "localhost:3000/admin", clcik on attendance and it will list the all employees in-out timeing.

 12) If an employee wants to check its own attendance than he can login to its credentials and click on my attendances.
 For now I haven't add any condition for this to see own attendance (point:3)

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# texttile-co